galcerte/masters/README.md

 ```

 then compile the LaTeX to a PDF.
 I used LuaLaTeX since I make heavy use of
-TikZ-Feynman, as this package is mostly written in Lua.
+TikZ-Feynman, and this package is mostly written in Lua.
 To include the
 bibliography, I used Biber, so whenever I'd compile the thesis, I'd execute
 this,